unnynet/unnynet-docs/eng/docs/data_editor/getting_started/parameters.md

 1. After the creation of a template, you can add parameters to it.
 ![Screenshot](../../img/de_example/de_create_params.jpg)

-2. In the parameters window you can view/edit all existing parameters and add new one.
+2. On the parameters page you can view/edit all existing parameters and add new one.

 2. Each Parameter has several fields:

     Name              | Description
     ------------------|------